PlainsightAI/legacy-docs/data-model.md

 ### Configuration

-Configuration is a set of values that can alter a device's SDK's functionality.
+Configuration is a set of values that dictates a device's behavior.

 Field|Type|Description
 -|-|-